 Twelve-year-old Astrid has always done everything with her best friend, Nicole.
 So, when Astrid signs up for Roller Derby Camp, she assumes Nicole will too.
 But Nicole signs up for dance camp with a new friend instead, and so begins the toughest summer of Astrid’s life.

 There are bumps and bruises as Astrid learns who she is without Nicole and what it takes to be a strong, tough roller girl.

 This is an excellent girl-empowerment book that every girl should read.
-Roller Derby girls are definitely tough and maybe a bit crazy to go out and slam into each other on skates for the sake of fun.
+Roller Derby girls are definitely tough and maybe a bit crazy to go out and slam into each other on skates for fun.

 The Blast Unicorn